adamjberg/devtails.xyz/_posts/adam/2023-02-06-vercel-first-impressions.md

 This [Using Databases with Vercel](https://vercel.com/guides/using-databases-with-vercel) page would have most junior frontend developer headed for the hills.
 As a "platform for frontend developers", I find it unacceptable to call it quits at the database layer.
 If you have reached for a framework like Next.js, there is a near 100% chance you have a database of some kind.

-I have plenty of experience in this realm and still ended up having multiple problems along the process of connecting my Vercel app to a databaase.
+I have plenty of experience in this realm and still ended up having multiple problems along the process of connecting my Vercel app to a database.
 I decided to try Cloud SQL in Google Cloud Platform.
 Where I accidentally picked a database instance that was far more expensive than I intended.
 Then I had to figure out how to expose this database to all IPs, a security practice not recommended by Google (though [Vercel downplays this](https://vercel.com/guides/how-to-allowlist-deployment-ip-address)).
 Finally, I managed to have it all working.

 Except now I was seeing page load times of 300 - 500 ms.  It took a while to clue in to the fact that this was latency from Edge Functions to the database.
 Mostly because we were only making a couple of queries, which even if in the functions and database were in different locations should not have caused that much latency.